-Holy Family University uses the Next Generation ACCUPLACER assessment to determine your writing and Math placements, while student's background and prior study of foreign language will determine the foreign language placement.
+Holy Family University uses the Next Generation ACCUPLACER assessment to determine your writing and Math placements, while student's background and prior study of a second language will determine the second language placement.

 All incoming freshmen students must fill out the Student Placement Form below, to identify any previous college or AP credits taken while in high school.
 Students are responsible for submitting an official transcript of your Advanced Placement testing results, as well as a final official transcript from the college or university attended.

 All incoming freshmen students must take a placement test before registering for classes.
 The placement test assists us in determining the appropriate level of Mathematics and Writing for you to take.
 If remediation is needed in either subject, you will be placed into that during your first semester.

 Depending on your major, being placed into remediation Mathematics (MATH-106 or MATH-107) could impact your ability to graduate within four years.